With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Justice Resource Institute Inc jri Metro West Behavioral Health Center is a mental health treatment center in Acton, MA, located at 380 Massachusetts Avenue, 1720 zip code area.
 Justice Resource Institute Inc jri Metro West Behavioral Health Center provides outpatient treatment.
-Justice Resource Institute Inc jri Metro West Behavioral Health Center offers trauma therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
+Justice Resource Institute Inc jri Metro West Behavioral Health Center offers individual psychotherapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
 Justice Resource Institute Inc jri Metro West Behavioral Health Center also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Justice Resource Institute Inc jri Metro West Behavioral Health Center consist of family psychoeducation and suicide prevention services.
+Additional services at Justice Resource Institute Inc jri Metro West Behavioral Health Center consist of suicide prevention services and family psychoeducation.

 Learn MoreAchieve Tms East Chelmsford is one of mental health facilities in Chelmsford, Massachusetts, located at 1 Meeting House Road, Unit 3, 1824 zip code.
 Achieve Tms East Chelmsford provides outpatient treatment.

 Learn MoreEdith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a is a mental health clinic in Bedford, MA, located at 200 Springs Road, 1730 zip code area.
-Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a offers couples/family therapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
-Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a also supports LGBT, people with PTSD and people with serious mental illness.
-Additional services offered at Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a include education services, assertive community treatment and supported employment.
+Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a also supports people with serious mental illness, seniors or older adults and people with PTSD.
+Additional services offered at Edith Nourse Rogers Mem Va Hosp Mental Health Service Line 116a include mentoring/peer support/consumer-run services, housing services and case management.

 Learn MoreEdinburg Center Inc is a mental health treatment clinic in Bedford, Massachusetts, located at 20 Railroad Avenue, in the 1730 zip code.
 Edinburg Center Inc provides residential treatment.
-Additional services provided by Edinburg Center Inc consist of case management, psychosocial rehabilitation services and illness management and recovery.
+Additional services provided by Edinburg Center Inc consist of illness management and recovery, case management and psychosocial rehabilitation services.

 Learn MoreSouth Bay Community Services Lowell Mental Health Clinic is a mental health facility in Lowell, MA, located at 22 Old Canal Drive, 1851 zip code area.
-South Bay Community Services Lowell Mental Health Clinic provides partial hospitalization/day treatment and outpatient treatment.
-South Bay Community Services Lowell Mental Health Clinic provides couples/family therapy, trauma therapy and behavior modification to children / adolescents, adults and young adults.
+South Bay Community Services Lowell Mental Health Clinic provides outpatient treatment and partial hospitalization/day treatment.
+South Bay Community Services Lowell Mental Health Clinic provides couples/family therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and children / adolescents.
 South Bay Community Services Lowell Mental Health Clinic also supports people requiring dual diagnosis treatment.
-Additional services offered by South Bay Community Services Lowell Mental Health Clinic consist of court-ordered outpatient treatment, family psychoeducation and psychosocial rehabilitation services.
+Additional services offered by South Bay Community Services Lowell Mental Health Clinic consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreNashoba Valley Medical Center Gpu is a mental health treatment center in Ayer, Massachusetts, located at 200 Groton Road, part of the 1432 zip code.
 Nashoba Valley Medical Center Gpu provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
-Nashoba Valley Medical Center Gpu also offers cognitive behavioral therapy, group therapy and psychotropic medication to seniors 65 or older and adults.
-Nashoba Valley Medical Center Gpu supports people with trauma, seniors or older adults and people requiring dual diagnosis treatment.
-Nashoba Valley Medical Center Gpu also provides chronic disease/illness management, education services and family psychoeducation.
+Nashoba Valley Medical Center Gpu also offers couples/family therapy, behavior modification and cognitive behavioral therapy to adults and seniors 65 or older.
+Nashoba Valley Medical Center Gpu supports people with Alzheimer's or dementia, LGBT and active duty military.
+Nashoba Valley Medical Center Gpu also provides diet and exercise counseling, case management and suicide prevention services.

 Learn MoreEdinburg Center Inc is a mental health center in Bedford, Massachusetts, located at 205 Burlington Road, 1730 zip code.
 Edinburg Center Inc provides outpatient treatment and partial hospitalization/day treatment.
-Edinburg Center Inc offers psychotropic medication, couples/family therapy and group therapy to children / adolescents, seniors 65 or older and adults.
-Edinburg Center Inc also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-More services available at Edinburg Center Inc include assertive community treatment, illness management and recovery and supported employment.
+Edinburg Center Inc offers psychotropic medication, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, adults and children / adolescents.
+Edinburg Center Inc also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+More services available at Edinburg Center Inc include illness management and recovery, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreEdinburg Center Inc is a mental health treatment center in Lexington, MA, located at 282 Bedford Street, 2420 zip code area.
 Edinburg Center Inc provides residential treatment.
-Edinburg Center Inc offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Additional services at Edinburg Center Inc consist of intensive case management, assertive community treatment and psychosocial rehabilitation services.
+Edinburg Center Inc offers individual psychotherapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Additional services at Edinburg Center Inc consist of intensive case management, housing services and psychosocial rehabilitation services.

 Learn MoreLowell Community Health Center Behavioral Health Services is a mental health clinic in Lowell, Massachusetts, located at 161 Jackson Street, 1852.
 Lowell Community Health Center Behavioral Health Services offers outpatient treatment.
-Lowell Community Health Center Behavioral Health Services provides individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
-Lowell Community Health Center Behavioral Health Services also supports people with PTSD and people requiring dual diagnosis treatment.
-Some other services provided by Lowell Community Health Center Behavioral Health Services include case management, housing services and family psychoeducation.
+Lowell Community Health Center Behavioral Health Services provides group therapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
+Lowell Community Health Center Behavioral Health Services also supports people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by Lowell Community Health Center Behavioral Health Services include integrated primary care services, case management and suicide prevention services.

 Learn MoreVinfen Mha Community And Family Counseling Services is a mental health facility in Lowell, MA, located at 99 Church Street, in the 1852 zip code.
 Vinfen Mha Community And Family Counseling Services provides outpatient treatment.
-Vinfen Mha Community And Family Counseling Services provides trauma therapy, individual psychotherapy and dialectical behavior therapy to young adults, children / adolescents and seniors 65 or older.
+Vinfen Mha Community And Family Counseling Services provides activity therapy, individual psychotherapy and group therapy to young adults, adults and children / adolescents.
 Vinfen Mha Community And Family Counseling Services also supports LGBT and children/adolescents with serious emotional disturbance.
-Some other services available at Vinfen Mha Community And Family Counseling Services include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Some other services available at Vinfen Mha Community And Family Counseling Services include family psychoeducation, suicide prevention services and illness management and recovery.

 Learn MoreInstitute For Health And Recovery Inc is one of mental health facilities in Lowell, Massachusetts, located at 97 Central Street, Suite 207, 1852 zip code.
 Institute For Health And Recovery Inc provides outpatient treatment.
-Institute For Health And Recovery Inc provides behavior modification, couples/family therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
-Institute For Health And Recovery Inc also supports transitional age young adults, children/adolescents with serious emotional disturbance and seniors or older adults.
-Additional services provided at Institute For Health And Recovery Inc include supported housing, family psychoeducation and case management.
+Institute For Health And Recovery Inc provides trauma therapy, couples/family therapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
+Institute For Health And Recovery Inc also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services provided at Institute For Health And Recovery Inc include family psychoeducation, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.